pareidolies/42-cpp_pool/README.md

 * détecter si un point se situe à l'intérieur d'un triangle : https://www.youtube.com/watch?v=kkucCUlyIUE
 * pour faire les tests : https://www.geogebra.org/?lang=fr

+## Module 03:

+**Les mots-clés concernant l'héritage:**
+- virtual
+- protected
+- using
+- -Wshadow : Warn whenever a local variable or type declaration shadows another variable, parameter, type, class member (in C++), or instance variable (in Objective-C) or whenever a built-in function is shadowed.
+Note that in C++, the compiler warns if a local variable shadows an explicit typedef, but not if it shadows a struct/class/enum.
+If this warning is enabled, it includes also all instances of local shadowing.
+This means that -Wno-shadow=local and -Wno-shadow=compatible-local are ignored when -Wshadow is used.
+Same as -Wshadow=global.